jtamames/SqueezeMeta/README.md

 ### Restart

-Any interrupted squeezeM run can be restarted using the program restart.pl.
+Any interrupted SqueezeMeta run can be restarted using the program restart.pl.
 It has the syntax:

 `restart.pl <projectname>`